-Today on the blog I am bring you part two of my series “10 Mistakes College Students Make When It Comes To Writing Papers.”
-Last week I shared part one which featured tons of amazing tips that I have learned as a student and graduate assistant, and this week I am coming back at you with five more tips to end this series.
+Today on the blog I am bringing you part two of my series “10 Mistakes College Students Make When It Comes To Writing Papers.”
+Last week I shared part one which featured tons of fantastic tips that I have learned as a student and graduate assistant, and this week I am coming back at you with five more tips to end this series.

-Your professor is a very important person to make an appointment with, because they understand what they are looking for better than anyone.
-If you are stuck picking a topic, want someone to look over your introductory paragraph (see my tips for creating a kick ass intro paragraph here.), want someone to help you with citations, etc––call on your professor.
+Your professor is a critical person to make an appointment with because they understand what they are looking for better than anyone.
+If you are stuck picking a topic, want someone to look over your introductory paragraph (see my tips for creating a kick-ass intro paragraph here.), want someone to help you with citations, et cetera, call on your professor.

-I really encourage that you make an appointment and that you make that appointment early enough for you to act on your appointment critiques (meaning no day of paper due appointments please!)
-You need to make your appointment as soon as you have issues, don’t wait for those issues to fester, because the longer you wait the harder it will be to help you.
+I encourage you to make an appointment and please make that appointment early enough for you to act on your appointment critiques!
+Your appointment shouldn’t be the same day your paper is due, or even in the same week if you can help it.
+You need to make your appointment as soon as you have issues, don’t wait for those issues to fester, because the longer you wait, the harder it will be to help you.

-If you are working on a semester long project I really encourage that you make at least 1-2 appointments with your professor throughout the semester after you are given your instructions.
-Even if you understand the topic completely and know exactly where you want to go making an appointment can be very beneficial.
-Your professor will love your initiative, be able to give you feedback throughout the semester, and you may even find that your professor wants to help you publish your paper or help you do a presentation about your paper.
+If you are working on a semester-long project I encourage you to make at least 1-2 appointments with your professor throughout the semester after you are given your instructions.
+Even if you understand the topic entirely and know precisely where you want to go making an appointment can be very beneficial.
+Your professor will love your initiative, be able to give you feedback throughout the semester, and you may even find that your professor wants to help you publish your paper or help you do a presentation about your writing.

 So, what do you do when you feel like you can’t make it to your page limit?
 Well, you don’t use synonyms, you don’t try weird spacing tricks surrounding your periods and margins, etc.

-At the end of the day, I am thankful that I took my writing assignments seriously.
+I am thankful that I took my writing assignments seriously.
 Big papers don’t scare me as much as they used to when I was a freshman.
-The build up of papers was helpful for that.
+The build-up of papers was helpful for that.
 Don’t try to trick the system by filling your paper with nonsense.
 Go back to basics and see how you can flesh out your paper the right way.

 Writing to your audience will help you be a better writer as well as help make sure you get all the points possible.
 You have to learn to write within the constraints of your audience.
 You wouldn’t use college level language while writing a book for children, and you wouldn’t use slang terms to write for your professors.